2024 – 2025 Sapphire Girls Book Club

 Monthly Choice: What The Bears Know, Steve Searles and Chris Srskine

 Another awesome gift, this one from Steve for my birthday.
 I loved it so so much.
-Steve is the bear whisperer of Mammoth Lakes, California – a beautiful place west of Yosemite National Park that I’ve been to several times.
+Searles is the bear whisperer of Mammoth Lakes, California – a beautiful place west of Yosemite National Park that I’ve been to several times.
 A mountain town, ski town, and a bear town.
-Steve is a skier turned bear eradicator, turned bear manager, turned bear advocate, turned a believer that coexistence between bears and humans is absolutely possible, turned creator of creative non-lethal means to move bears away from people, turned deep lover of the creatures.
-He taught himself to employ non lethal tactics of all kinds that proved effective in moving bears away from people, so they can live their lives and the humans can live theirs successfully.
-It is a way of life in Mammoth Lakes now, and Steve has taught the techniques to others around the country.
+The author is a skier turned bear eradicator, turned bear manager, turned bear advocate, turned a believer that coexistence between bears and humans is absolutely possible, turned creator of creative non-lethal means to move bears away from people, turned deep lover of the creatures.
+He taught himself to employ non lethal tactics of all kinds that proved effective in moving bears away from encounters, so they can live their lives and the humans can live theirs successfully.
+It is a way of life in Mammoth Lakes now, and Searles has taught the techniques to others around the country.
 He’s a beautiful soul who recognizes the souls of the bears he comes to know so well.
 And he lets us see them too.
-I loved Steve’s mountain man, folksy, humorous way of telling his story.
+I loved the mountain man tone and folksy, humorous way of telling his story.
 He thinks he’s a gruff manly man, but he’s a mush inside.
 That’s clear.
-Chris is the writer from the LA Times, that writes the story that Steve tells him – they collaborate in a bromance, fractious, endearing way.
-I’ve read so much about bears, and still I learned more about them here.
+Srskine is the writer from the LA Times, that writes the story that Searles conveys to him – they collaborate in a bromance, fractious, endearing way.
+I’ve read so much about bears, and still I learned much more about them here.
 These are black bears, not grizzlies, and their temperaments are as individual as all bears are, and very different from griz.
 I sure am having a wonderful reading journey so far this year, this winter.
 “So many problems are education problems” Steve says.
 Yep.
 Published 2023.

 Bonus Book: An Echo in the Bone, Diana Gabaldon